LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 #.
 Create a folder on your computer to hold your codebase.
 #. ``cd`` into your folder and initialize it with git using the ``git init`` command.
 #.
+Open your IDE and save all your work in your new directory.
+#. ``commit`` your new project locally.
+#.
 Open GitHub and create a new repository.
 #.
 On the "Create a New Repository" page, name your repo the same as your folder so that you can stay organized better.
 #.
 Keep it public for now
 #.
 Don't check any boxes in the "**Initialize this repository with:**" section since we started this process on our computer.
 #.
 Create the repository.
 #.
-Select "**...or create a new repository in the command line**" option.
+Select "**...or push an existing repository from the command line**" option.
 Copy the code and paste this into your terminal.
    Press the enter key.
    *Note:*  If you get a note from git to use a different command, type it into the terminal and hit enter.
 #.
 Refresh your GitHub page and inspect your new repo.
 #.
 Back on your computer, open your IDE and select the folder your repo is contained in and start coding.